MedRAM-RAM/traktarr/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions and forks are welcome!

 ## License